Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 “Back to work, apprentice,” Yan said, looking past him at the boy who was gaping at the Human machine with a mix of unhidden awe and mild fear.
 The young one jumped, then hastily returned to the bellows.

 Weavers looked kind of like a flying knuckle to Yan’s eyes.
-There was nothing slim or sleek or graceful about them. *Misfit* had been square and solid, built rather like a Given-Man herself, but Weavers---he knew they were a *kind* of ship, not just one---were *ugly.* They existed to do one thing very, very well, and that thing was *not* “be pretty.”
+There was nothing slim or sleek or graceful about them. *Misfit* had been square and solid, built rather like a Given-Man herself, but Weavers - he knew they were a *kind* of ship, not just one - were *ugly.* They existed to do one thing very, very well, and that thing was *not* “be pretty.”
 It made sense that they’d drop from the sky to the ground as hard and as fast as possible.

 This one settled on the patch of hard stamped-down earth the tribe kept open near the village for moments like this, and Jooyun ambled down the ramp as soon as it lowered.
 He whooped as soon as he laid eyes on Yan.